Decoding Color: A Deep Dive into Hex to Hue, Saturation, Brightness (HSB) Conversion

 -

 Convert Hex to RGB: The first step is to convert the hex code into its corresponding RGB values.
 Each pair of hexadecimal digits represents a decimal value ranging from 0 to 255.
-For example, for the hex code
+Here's one way to look at it: for the hex code

 #228B22(forest green):- Red (RR):